Corey Towns United Kingdom

 You will be required to supply the following documentation with your application as proof you meet the entry requirements of this degree programme.
 If you have not yet completed your current programme of study, then you can still apply and you can provide your Degree Certificate at a later date.

-Eligible self-funded postgraduate taught (PGT) students will receive the Aberdeen Global Scholarship.
-Explore our Global Scholarships, including eligibility details, on our dedicated page.
+Eligible self-funded Postgraduate Taught (PGT) students will receive the Aberdeen Global Scholarship.
+Eligibility details and further information are available on our dedicated page.

-Aberdeen Global ScholarshipsOver the last decade, more than 90% of our MSc graduates have been employed in the oil and gas, energy and applied industries or gone straight on to funded PhD research.
+Aberdeen Global ScholarshipOver the last decade, more than 90% of our MSc graduates have been employed in the oil and gas, energy and applied industries or gone straight on to funded PhD research.
 A large number of graduates from the programme now hold very senior roles in some of the world's major oil and gas companies.

 It is clear Hydrocarbons will play an important role in ensuring our energy supply for decades to come and form a crucial role in Net Zero targets.
 Exploration and production roles will be required going forward and that this remains a vibrant industry to enter.
 By laying down the fundamentals in subsurface investigation, the course will also equip you with the knowledge to branch into other careers that involve examining the subsurface, including emerging geoenergies such as CCUS.